 Again, sprinkle strawberries on your porridge in the morning or eat them in a fruit salad.
 If you want them to last longer, freeze them.

+I’ve talked about invigorating food, now time to talk drinks.
 Coffee is one of the most popular drinks in the world, second only to water.
 And there’s a good reason for that: it helps to energise people, even when they don’t feel like they can get moving in the morning.
 Filter coffee is particularly effective in this regard.

 Coffee, though, is considerably more than just a caffeine hit, though.
 Made from beans, it contains a host of other phytonutrients that boost health.